 The main surgical intervention that can be offered for patients with GORD is a fundoplication, whereby the gastro-oesophageal junction and hiatus are dissected and the fundus wrapped around the GOJ, recreating the physiological lower oesophageal sphincter.

-Several different approaches to the procedure have been described, differing in direction and completeness of the wrap (such as the posterior 360 (Nissen’s) approach or the partial anterior) – however, the choice of operation largely depends on surgeon and patient choice.
+Several different approaches to the procedure have been described, differing in direction and completeness of the wrap (such as the posterior 360 (Nissen’s) approach or the partial anterior).

 The main side-effects of anti-reflux surgery are dysphagia, bloating, and inability to vomit.
 The dysphagia settles after 6 weeks in most patients, as the post-operative swelling and inflammation recedes.